Ready

 4. Educate

 Educate and prevent confusion.
-A great empty state message is designed to prevent confusion and teach the user about that area in Basis.⁵ Empty states can be used during onboarding, to prompt action, or to communicate when content will be available.⁶
+A great empty state message is designed to prevent confusion and teach the user about that area of the application.⁵ Empty states can be used during onboarding, to prompt action, or to communicate when content will be available.⁶

 More